The Ultimate Rovaniemi Summer Guide

 Rovaniemi is best known as a winter destination when tourists flock north to see the iconic Northern Lights.
 However, they also need to deal with up to 23 hours of darkness per day, and temperatures as low as -40 degree Celsius with additional wind chill factor.
 That’s not my ideal trip.

 Summer on the other hand?
 Well, that’s what this epic guide to summer in Rovaniemi is all about!
 Not many people seem to be talking about the long days, warm weather and abundance of outdoor activities that Rovaniemi has to offer.
+Oh, and did I mention that some of these glass igloos are half price in the summer?

 Here I’m going to give you 9 great things to do in Rovaniemi in the summer.
 Though at least half of these are applicable in the winter months too.